koliche/koliche/README.md

 Hi 👋
 ====================================

-My name is Mohamed Ait Koliche, I am a recent graduate with a Master's degree in Software Engineering and I am very passionate about full-stack development.
+My name is Mohamed Ait Koliche, I am a recent graduate with a Master's degree in Software Engineering and I am very passionate about full-stack java.

 * 🌍  I'm based in Morocco
 * 🖥️  You can see my portfolio at [https://koliche.github.io/](http://koliche.github.io/)